 When publishing MQ facts with WorkGroup Server 10 (WGS 10), the first thing to consider is which facts you are publishing.
 If you do not have sensors that use a specific object, such as namelists, do not activate facts for it.
 See Controlling Facts that are published in WGS 10 for additional discussion on that topic.

 Data collected is published as facts and visible in the GUI interfaces simultaneously as it is collected.

 The key thing to consider is the data collection activity.
 The data collected by the WGS has 2 main types.
 The first type of data to consider is status metrics which change frequently, such as queue depth, input and output open counts, channel status, sequence number, etc. These need to be frequently collected and published.
 The other type of data is configuration data which change infrequently or may never change.
 Because these 2 types of data behave so differently, there are 2 individual intervals defined and the facts they produce updated at those times.

-These settings can be found on the Other Options property tab for the WGS.
+These settings can be found on the Other Options property tab for the WGS in Enterprise Manager.

 MQ object refresh interval controls the frequency for the more static data and defaults to every 600 seconds.
 When requesting this data, the WGS sends a request to MQ asking for changes since the last interval.
 The default of 600 seconds is a good value to start but depends largely on how dynamic the environment is, the maximum time you are willing to wait before a change is reported and whether changes are being made using Nastel Navigator or external tooling.
 Increasing the value decreases load on the MQ Server as that is the primary cost in identifying these changes.
 For stable environments, even once an hour may be sufficient.
 Actions such as creating a queue that is triggered by Nastel components are immediately recognized.
 This incremental discovery can be triggered manually if needed.